Chase Masterson

-Chase Masterson (born Christianne Carafano on February 26, 1963) is an American actress and singer.
+Chase Masterson (born Christianne Carafano on February 26, 1963) is an American actress, singer and producer best known for her role as Leeta on Star Trek: Deep Space Nine.
+She has appeared in the TV shows General Hospital, Sliders, and ER and voiced characters in several animated films.
+As a singer, she has released several albums.
+In 2008, Masterson won the Best Feature Film Producer award at the LA Femme Film Festival for the film Yesterday Was a Lie, in which she also acted.
+In 2013, Masterson co-founded the Pop Culture Hero Coalition to speak out against bullying, racism, misogyny, homophobia and other forms of hate.

 Early life

-Chase Masterson was born Christianne Carafano in Colorado Springs, Colorado.
+Masterson was born Christianne Carafano in Colorado Springs, Colorado.
 As her father was in the Army, she grew up in several places, among them West Haven, Connecticut and three years in Germany.
 Her family settled in El Paso, Texas when she was in the sixth grade.
 Masterson graduated from the University of Texas and has one child.

 Career

 Acting

 Masterson's first major role came in 1994 as Ivy Lief on General Hospital.
 She then spent five years portraying the Bajoran Dabo girl Leeta on Star Trek: Deep Space Nine from 1995 to 1999.
 Her prominent feature film roles include starring as a sultry singer in James Kerwin's sci-fi film noir Yesterday Was a Lie, which she also produced, and voicing Janice Em in the animated film Robotech: The Shadow Chronicles.
 Her television guest-starring roles include ER and Sliders; in the latter, her role was that of Kelly Welles, the sister of Wade Welles.

 Masterson hosted an Entertainment Tonight-style news program for the Sci-Fi Channel in the 1990s called Sci-Fi Entertainment and an Internet-based radio talk show for the website The Fandom in 2004–2005.

 Since 2010, Masterson has reprised her role as Leeta from Deep Space Nine, both in hologram form and in her "mirror universe" guise, in Cryptic Studios' Star Trek Online.
 After Masterson appeared in two Doctor Who audio adventures from Big Finish Productions, it was announced on October 19, 2012, that she would star in her own spin-off series, Vienna, as "impossibly glamorous bounty hunter" Vienna Salvatori.

-Masterson is voicing the title character "Auto" in monochrom's science fiction comedy film Je Suis Auto (release 2023).
+Masterson is voicing the title character "Auto" in monochrom's science fiction comedy film Je Suis Auto (release 2024).
 The film is a farcical comedy that deals with issues such as AI, politics of labor, and tech culture.